-BA601 CASE STUDIES IN MANAGEMENT (3)

-Summer, Fall, Spring, Inter-terms 1,2,3,4

-The course is broken up into four sections, accommodating brief intervals between inter-term periods that define the one-year masters program.
-The intent of this course is to introduce the student to the case study method as a means of establishing schema for moving the decision making process from problem definition to quality control measures via strategic design.

-BA610 MANAGERIAL ECONOMICS (3)

-The course begins with an overview of macroeconomic issues.
+- BA601 CASE STUDIES IN MANAGEMENT (3) PMBA, Inter-term 1,2,3,4 The course is broken up into four sections, accommodating brief intervals between inter-term periods that define the one-year masters program.
+The intent of this course is to introduce the student to the case study method as a means of establishing schema for moving the decision making process from problem definition to quality control measures via strategic design. - BA610 MANAGERIAL ECONOMICS (3) PMBA, Term 2 The course begins with an overview of macroeconomic issues.
 Indicators of macroeconomic performance are identified and managers are given a preview of the tools and resources used to evaluate and forecast economic conditions.
 Applications of microeconomic theory to strategic management in these market conditions are presented.
 Basic concepts of supply, demand, market price, output, production, and resource allocation provide a framework for strategic analysis in emerging markets where firms have market/monopoly power.
 Other topics address sophisticated pricing policies, transfer pricing, models of competition and cooperation, managing under uncertainty, asymmetric information and externalities.
-The course provides a framework and analytical tools to enhance decision-making within the manager's organization.

-BA611 STRATEGIC MARKETING MANAGEMENT (3)

-This advanced marketing management course focuses on strategic marketing analysis and planning at both the corporate and SBU levels.
+The course provides a framework and analytical tools to enhance decision-making within the manager's organization. - BA611 STRATEGIC MARKETING MANAGEMENT (3) PMBA, Term 2 This advanced marketing management course focuses on strategic marketing analysis and planning at both the corporate and SBU levels.
 It will us the concepts and theories underlying marketing decision-making and the tools needed to analyze and understand complex marketing situations found in today's ever-changing marketplace.
 The course is designed to help managers develop and execute appropriate managerial strategies.
 An emphasis of this course will be on developing executive-level decision-making skills, which students are most likely to encounter during their current and future careers.
-Students will learn to apply analytical marketing perspectives, decision tools, and concepts to strategic management decisions to achieve organizational goals and objectives.
-The subject has been organized around the marketing planning process, strategic decision-making, market analysis, competitive analysis, and financial analysis, and the application of these to "real world" situations.
+Students will learn to apply analytical marketing perspectives, decision tools, and concepts